freedomofpress/securedrop-dev-docs/docs/workstation_release_management.rst

 You can then proceed with distributing the package, via the “test” or “prod” repo, as appropriate.

+.. _How to create the DispVM for building packages:

 How to create the DispVM for building packages
 ==============================================